-Diglipur county covers an area of 884 square kilometers and there are approximately 10 thousand households in the county as per the 2011 census.
+Diglipur county covers an area of 884 square kilometres and there are approximately 10 thousand households in the county as per the 2011 census.
 The island is home to various popular tourist destinations, some of which have great historical significance, while some are naturally beautiful sites.
-Diglipur has an abundance of unexplored but worth-visiting destinations that can be reached by roadways and waterways.
+Diglipur has an abundance of unexplored but worth-visiting destinations that can be reached by roadways and waterways both.

-A place that receives the maximum footfall in Diglipur, is its highest peak with a height of 732 meters.
+2. Saddle Peak Tourism.
+A place that receives the maximum footfall in Diglipur is its highest peak with a height of 732 meters.
 The view of the mountains, and lush green forests that are set in the backdrop of the infinite blue sky make this place an amazing spot for the trek lovers.
-The view of the Kalpong river that flows through the saddle peak is certainly mesmerizing and is bound to stay in your memory for years.
+The view of the Kalpong river that flows through the Saddle Peak is certainly mesmerizing and is bound to stay in your memory for years.

+3. Kalipur Beach.
 The best for the beach lovers!
-Sited at a distance of 18km from Diglipur, this beach is known for volcanic grey-colored sand.
+Sited at a distance of 18km from Diglipur, this beach is known for volcanic grey-coloured sand.
 The beach is a popular turtle nesting site that is visited by rare species of turtles annually.
 Explore the mix of sand and rocky shores, fishing and the beautiful sight of turtles crawling into the sea.
 Read More

-If sea, sand, and sunshine elate and rejuvenates you then Diglipur located in Andaman and Nicobar Islands is the place to be at for the next vacation.
+If sea, sand, and sunshine elate and rejuvenate you then Diglipur located in Andaman and Nicobar Islands is the place to be at for the next vacation.
 Diglipur is popular for its beaches, adventure water sports, and exciting beach festivals that are visited by domestic and foreign tourists alike.
-Listed below are the some best travel options that you may consider to travel to Diglipur.
+Listed below are the best travel options that you may consider for travelling to Diglipur.

 By Water.
 Regular sailing trips from Chennai, Kolkata, and Visakhapatnam ports are available.
 The trip takes an average of 3 to 4 days from all these 3 ports and the ships travel to the main port of Port Blair which is Haddo Wharf.
 From Port Blair, a boat till Aerial Bay Jetty near Kalipur beach can be booked.
 The boat service is available twice a week hence one has to make reservations in advance.